 - Have a toasty bonfire and make smores and a hot chocolate bar.

 - Have a sleepover.
-(Get some great sleepover ideas!)
+(Get some great sleepover ideas- even virtual sleepover ideas!)

 Now that we’ve covered New Year’s eve activities you can do with kids on New Year’s Eve, here are awesome New Year countdown ideas New Years activities—something for everyone and all ages!

-Pick one of these for your New Year’s activity and have a blast with the kids!
+Pick one of these for your New Year’s activity and have a blast with the kids with these New Year’s Eve countdown party ideas!

 1. Follow the New Year countdown on your favorite channel and play New Year’s Eve bingo!